d3v-t00Lz/c-template/README.md

 - Unit test coverage report
 - 100% unit test coverage out of the box
 - Unit tests binary run through Valgrind to check for memory errors
+- `make rpm` target to generate an RPM package

 Run `make test` to execute the unit tests.